Lolita: Present-day views

 Near the end of the novel, Humbert states that had he been his own sentencing judge, he "would have given Humbert at least thirty-five years for rape".
 Nabokov biographer Brian Boyd denies that it was rape "in any ordinary sense", on the grounds that "it is she who suggests that they try out the naughty trick" which she has already learned at summer camp.
 This perspective is vigorously disputed by Peter Rabinowitz in his essay "Lolita: Solipsized or Sodomized?"
 Rabinowitz argues that in seeking metaphorical readings and generalized meaning, academic readers viewing Lolita within the frame of high art are "standing back from the situation — a posture that leads, in this case, to a blame-the-victim reading by turning this victimized child into a femme fatale, a cruel mistress, a girl without emotions."

 In 2015, Joanne Harris wrote for The Independent about the enduring controversy and fascination with Lolita, saying: "This novel, so often condemned as obscene, contains not a single explicit phrase, but instead radiates colour and sensuality throughout, spinning the straw of obscenity into the gold of rapture.
 Perhaps this is the real reason for the outrage that greeted its publication.
 Paedophilia is not a subject that should be linked with poetry."

 In 2020, a podcast hosted by Jamie Loftus set out to examine the cultural legacy of the novel, and argued that depictions and adaptations have "twisted" Nabokov's original intention of condemning Humbert in Lolita.

-Besides the United Kingdom and France, Lolita has been banned in Argentina, Austria, Australia, Belgium, Myanmar, and parts of the United States.
-In October 2023 the Canby School District banned Lolita from its schools.
-In November 2023 the Catawba County Schools Board of Education restricted access to Lolita, requiring students to obtain a parent's permission to access the book.
+Besides the United Kingdom and France, Lolita had been banned in Argentina, Austria, Australia, Belgium, Myanmar, and parts of the United States.
+In October 2023 the Canby School District in Oregon banned Lolita from its schools.
+In November 2023 the Catawba County Schools Board of Education in North Carolina restricted access to Lolita, requiring students to obtain a parent's permission to access the book.